 We’ve even got a name for chemicals that can induce type 2 diabetes—diabesogens.

-(Yes, there are actually chemicals found in everyday products that have been shown to cause type 2 diabetes, including BPA + phthalates!)
+(Yes, there are actually chemicals found in everyday products that have been shown to cause type 2 diabetes, including BPA and phthalates!)

 Fix #5: Utilize Herbs + Nutrients

-Natural therapies like herbs + nutrients can be really helpful when it comes to rehabbing your blood sugar regulation and insulin sensitivity.
+Natural therapies like herbs and nutrients can be really helpful when it comes to rehabbing your blood sugar regulation and insulin sensitivity.

 These include chromium, magnesium, zinc, vitamin D3, alpha lipoic acid, omega 3 fatty acids, inositol, cinnamon, berberine, ginseng, gynema, milk thistle, nettle, probiotics, and more.